Fr33maan/redux-crud-async/README.md

 ```

-# Using it in a controller
+# Using it in a container

 [Click here to see how much it is easy to use this module in a container](https://github.com/prisonier/redux-crud-async/blob/master/exemples/Container.jsx)

 # TODO
-- document api expectations and make them editables
+- make api expectations them editables
 - comment code
-- add single actions
+- add single actions (signup, signin)
 - update & delete for model & models
-- overwrite urls for integration with other APIs
 - websocket support for sails
 - normalize ES5 vs ES6 imports